-Introduction
+1 Introduction

-lobalization led to an intricate set of interactive relationships between individuals, organizations states (Centeno and Tham and 2012).
+lobalization led to an intricate set of interactive relationships between individuals, organizations and states (Centeno and Tham 2012).
 Deepening nets of interactions challenge human foresight on implicit impacts of migration (Gilpin 2001).
 Novel transportation means and melting borders imply potential societal downfalls.
 As complex interdependencies may hold unknown outcomes for society, highly integrated international communities are under pressure of unexpected socio-economic developments.
-In seeking to shed light onto implicit system failures' socioeconomic consequences down the road and potentiallydisastrous outcomes of cumulative actions triggering mass movements; the currently emergent risk theory outlines unexpected dangers and insufficientlydescribed shadows of the invisible hand in the age of globalization of the world economy (Centeno and Tham 2012, Miller and Rosenfeld 2010).
+In seeking to shed light onto implicit system failures' socioeconomic consequences down the road and potentially disastrous outcomes of cumulative actions triggering mass movements; the currently emergent risk theory outlines unexpected dangers and insufficiently described shadows of the invisible hand in the age of globalization of the world economy ??ham 2012, Miller and Rosenfeld 2010).